christophsax/seasonal/README.md

     m <- seas(AirPassengers, regression.variables = c("td", "ao1955.jan"))

 Note that R vectors may be used as an input.
-If a spec is added without any arguments, the spec should be set equal to an empty `list()`.
-Several defaults of `seas` are empty lists, such as the default `seats = list()`.
+If a spec is added without any arguments, the spec should be set equal to an empty string (or, alternatively, to an empty list).
+Several defaults of `seas` are empty strings, such as the default `seats = ""`.
 See the help page (`?seas`) for more details on the defaults.
+Note the difference between `""` (meaning the spec is enabled but has no arguments) and `NULL` (meaning the spec is disabled).

 It is possible to manipulate almost all inputs to X-13ARIMA-SEATS in this way.
 For instance, example 1 in section 7.1 from the [manual][manual],